The fight against immigrant detention in New Jersey has lasted decades! Learn what's happened recently and how you can get involved.

 -

-The Third Circuit Court of Appeals will hear the CoreCivic case in Philadelphia at 9:30 a.m.
-Across New Jersey, Pennsylvania, and New York, over 40 organizations are mobilizing in Philadelphia to PACK THE COURT against immigrant detention and ICE profiteers.
+The Third Circuit Court of Appeals heard the CoreCivic case in Philadelphia at 9:30 a.m.
+Across New Jersey, Pennsylvania, and New York, over 40 organizations mobilized in Philadelphia to PACK THE COURT against immigrant detention and ICE profiteers.

 Do you like this page?